‘Do Not Deny My Faith’July 28, 2019

 - Describe some opportunities that you see presented for believers to deny their faith in society today.

-- The Gospel is Christ’s message and no one has the right to change In what ways are society and even the courts attempting to change and twist the Gospel of Jesus Christ?
+- The Gospel is Christ’s message and no one has the right to change it.
+In what ways are society and even the courts attempting to change and twist the Gospel of Jesus Christ?

 - Give some examples in which your life is in direct contrast to the way the world encourages people to live and to believe.